HP EliteDesk 800 G5 Mini vs. Lenovo ThinkCentre M92p Tower

 Usually the newer the generation of the CPU, the better the performance and efficiency is.
 If your budget allows it, you should go with the HP EliteDesk 800 G5 Mini as it is running a newer generation CPU.
 This is not to say that Lenovo ThinkCentre M92p Tower is bad - it can still run some powerful CPUs, albeit being an older generation.

 In total the Lenovo ThinkCentre M92p Tower has 8 USB ports.
 The HP EliteDesk 800 G5 Mini is inferior in this regard and packs 7 USB ports.
+In any case, if you miss USB ports, you can always purchase a USB hub.
 What is nice about the HP EliteDesk 800 G5 Mini, is that it has 4 USB 3.1 port(s) which allows transfer of up to 10Gb/s.
-Unfortunately, the Lenovo ThinkCentre M92p Tower has no such port, thus restricting your transfer speeds a bit.
+Unfortunately, the Lenovo ThinkCentre M92p Tower has no such port, thus restricting your transfer speeds significantly.
+For people who want to use external drives on regular basis, this might be an issue.

-SATA port is where you connect your HDD, SSD and Optical Disk Drives.
+SATA ports are placed on the system board and it is where you connect your HDD, SSD and Optical Disk Drives.
 More SATA slots will allow you to have more drives running at the same time.
-In this regard the Lenovo ThinkCentre M92p Tower is better equipped as it comes with 4 SATA slot(s).
+In this regard the Lenovo ThinkCentre M92p Tower is better equipped as it comes with 4 SATA slot(s), while the HP EliteDesk 800 G5 Mini has 1 slot(s).

-Having a Power Supply Unit with high power rating is important if you are going to use components which require extra power.
+Having a Power Supply Unit with high power rating is important, if you are going to use components which require extra power.
 The HP EliteDesk 800 G5 Mini comes with a decent 150 Watt PSU, but the Lenovo ThinkCentre M92p Tower has a more powerful one rated at 450 Watts.
 Choosing either one depends on your specific requirements and use case.
-Also don't forget that some models might have more than one PSU option - try to always get the most powerful one.
+Also don't forget that some models might have more than one PSU option - try to always get the most powerful one, especially if you plan to upgrade to a powerful GPU.